shannonphu/hackers-roadmap/README.md

 		* Note: Bootstrap's documentation has example code snippets which show you how to use different components/widgets which you can just copy and paste into your code.
 	* [Bootstrap Grids](https://youtu.be/VaW4na2qkwQ) Tutorial
 	* [Bootstrap Nav Bar](https://youtu.be/L0uNai3XyKQ) Tutorial
-4. Upgrade your personal website to be responsive and use a nav-bar component!
+4. Project: Upgrade your personal website to be responsive and use a nav-bar component!
 	* Note: you can use different frontend frameworks such as [Foundation](https://foundation.zurb.com/), [Materialize](https://materializecss.com/), [SemanticUI](https://semantic-ui.com/), etc if you prefer.
 5. Javascript
 	* [Why JS?](https://www.thoughtco.com/what-is-javascript-used-for-2037679)